-Since Roman Abramovich took over 17 years ago, Chelsea have enjoyed unprecedented success.
+Since Roman Abramovich took over 18-and-a-half years ago, Chelsea have enjoyed unprecedented success.

 As a result of the Russian’s quest for glory in England and abroad, the Blues have gone through a large number of managers with few lasting more than two seasons before being sacked.

-But where does Lampard, and the likes of Sarri, Conte and Mourinho, rank among those who have sat in the dugout during Roman Abramovich’s 17-year spell as Chelsea owner?
+But, where does Tuchel, and the likes of Sarri, Conte and Mourinho, rank among those who have sat in the dugout during Roman Abramovich’s 18-and-a-half-year spell as Chelsea owner?

 Record: P40 W19 D11 L10